 Do I digress?
 Cibo Matto are my age, they know the drill.
 We were born in the late 1960s and we're still wondering where the hell the party or the war or the drugs all went.
 MATANGO, dig, was made even before the party really started, 1963.

-I remember seeing this on late night UHF TV a lot in the 1970s, in a butchered, dubbed edition known as ATTACK OF THE MUSHROOM PEOPLE and always found it a tedious, weird late night sleep-inducer but seeing MATANGO now on beautiful widescreen DVD, I wonder what the hell was going on in that UHF version?
+I remember seeing this on late night UHF TV a lot in the 1970s, in a butchered, dubbed edition known as ATTACK OF THE MUSHROOM PEOPLE at a cool all-night slumber party with the kids upstairs working the Ouija and the truth or dare and the parents swinging and swapping below and us all welcoming the dawn together, so it has a special spot in my heart, even though I was too young and disinterested to follow it.
+But seeing MATANGO now on beautiful widescreen DVD, I wonder what the hell was going on in that old Philadelphia local TV UHF version?
 Was it on purpose that it made no sense?
 Then again, I was very young, and usually half-asleep; the rain outside hypnotizing me into a moldy funk.
 If you were ever funky like that, you'll want to score yourself some MATANGO.

 PS - It would make a 'good' triple bill with SHE DEMONS and MESA OF THE LOST WOMEN!
 Don't ask me how I know...
 Oxnard